Family Advocacy Day stresses the importance of children’s hospitals

 Children's Hospital of Wisconsin is dedicated to advocating on behalf of our patients and families at the local, state and national level with the goal of positively impacting legislation that affects the health of children and families in Wisconsin and nationwide.
 Patients and their families are our strongest advocates when it comes to educating policymakers about the impact of public policies on children's health.

-The Lynch family met with Senator Ron Johnson, Senator Tammy Baldwin, Congressman Paul Ryan and Congressman Ron Kind to discuss the importance of federal policies that provide Cailinn, and millions of other children, access to high-quality pediatric care.
+The Wilson family met with Senator Ron Johnson, Senator Tammy Baldwin, Congressman Sean Duffy and Congressman Ron Kind to discuss the importance of federal policies that provide Avery, and millions of other children, access to high quality pediatric care.

-The Lynch family urged lawmakers to protect Medicaid, which is the single largest insurer for kids in the United States.
-Approximately, 53 percent of patients at Children’s Hospital of Wisconsin are insured by Medicaid.
+The Wilson family shared Avery’s story and urged lawmakers to protect Medicaid, which is the single largest insurer for kids in the United States.
+Approximately, 54 percent of patients at Children’s Hospital of Wisconsin are insured by Medicaid.